Lxtharia/double-minegrub-menu/README.md

 # Installation

+Here we provide two methods to install it: automatic installation and manual installation.

-## Run the Automatic Installation Script
+## Automatic Installation

 All you only need to do is to clone this project, and run the bash script we provide: